-Most car owners may not realize it, but knowing how much your car weighs is very important.
+Most car owners may not realize it, but knowing how much your car weighs is important.
 It may be necessary when crossing certain bridges, for one.
 You may even need to report this information to the DMV for proper classification and categorization of your car.
 It also may come in handy when adding weight to your car.
 You don’t want to go over the gross vehicle weight rating, do you?
 Or simply, you might need this information when trying to sell your junk car.

 No matter how you look at it, knowing approximately what your car weighs is imperative.
 The weight of your car in tons will vary depending upon the make, model, year, materials used, and car type (truck, van, SUV, sedan, sports car).
 Below, we give you a more in-depth look at car weights in tons.

 What are the different ways to define vehicle weight?

 Did you know that your car weight is measured in different ways?
-While you may not know your car’s exact weight, it is useful to know the various methods of weighing it.
+While you may not know your car’s exact weight, it is helpful to know the various methods of weighing it.
 Then, if asked, you know exactly what weight you’re looking for.
 Here are the various car weight types:

 This is the most commonly used terminology for vehicle weight.
 It is used by most manufacturers.
 The curb weight includes the weight of the car itself, with all of its standard equipment and the fluids it needs to operate.
 It includes some gas, but not necessarily a full tank.
 It does not include the weight of the driver, passengers, and any cargo they place in the vehicle.
 You can think of curb weight as the weight of the vehicle as it sits on the showroom floor.